c76068/Var_LDDMM/README.md

   - `objfun` and `options`: same as in `registration`, the field `objfun.lambda` is not needed in compression.
 - Output:
   - `Y`: compressed varifold
-  - `summary`: summary of the optimization
+  - `summary`: summary of the optimization procedure

 ### Examples:
 See the two script files in the `Demo scripts` folder for some examples of basic use of the code.
 The first script `script_Bone_Bottle_quantization_registration.m` computes the successive compressions and registrations of two curves.